Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Related Work

+Mathematical programming is consolidated as a practical approach for satellite scheduling problems. \citet{wang_dynamic_2013} formulate the problem of dynamic scheduling emergency tasks as a mathematical program with multiple objectives. \citet{wang_pure_2016} handle the uncertainties from cloud blockage with respect to the satellite visibility and propose an approximate integer linear program to schedule tasks, which is solved by the authors using a branch and cut approach.
+Considering multiple satellites, \citet{NIU2018813} propose an integer program model and a genetic algorithm to provide feasible solutions faster under emergency conditions.

-Seman et al.~\cite{seman_energy-aware_2022} extended the approach by \cite{rigo_task_2021} and proposed a Mixed-Integer Linear Programming (MILP) formulation to tackle the task scheduling in constellations of nanosatellites.
-Camponogara et al.~\cite{camponogara_continuous-time_2022} applied the Multi-Operation Sequencing with Synchronized Start Times (MOS-SST) representation to the problem, maintaining an MILP formulation but extending the problem to continuous time.
-The continuous-time feature allowed for greater flexibility and versatility, fundamental characteristics for decision-making during the design phase.
+Targeting small satellites, \citet{rouzot:hal-04430171} formulated the problem using constraint programming to generate schedules that satisfy the multiple tight requirements that a nanosatellite mission imposes. \citet{rigo_task_2021} formulated the problem of maximizing task allocation under power availability constraints as an integer programming (IP) problem, enabling the generation of optimal schedules. \citet{seman_energy-aware_2022} extended the approach by \citet{rigo_task_2021} and proposed a Mixed-Integer Linear Programming (MILP) formulation to tackle the task scheduling in constellations of nanosatellites. \citet{camponogara_continuous-time_2022} applied the Multi-Operation Sequencing with Synchronized Start Times (MOS-SST) representation to the problem, maintaining an MILP formulation but extending the problem to continuous time.
 The evolution of formulations and methodologies highlights the continuous efforts to find the most efficient and effective solutions to the ONTS problem.